department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

   - heading: What to Do When a Family Member Dies
     links:
     - url: /burials-and-memorials/burial-planning/
-      title: Planning a Burial for a Family Member
+      title: Planning a Burial for a Family Member Who's Just Died
-      description: Find out what to do if your family member has just died.
+      description: Find out the steps you'll need to take to arrange for a family member's burial.
     - url: TBD
       title: Honoring a Deceased Veteran
       description: Find out how to honor the military service of a deceased Veteran.